-Defining key messages is vital for any business, but even more so when you’re a start-up.
-With a new brand and proposition, nobody knows who you are, what you do and how to describe you, particularly if your products and services are technically innovative or disruptive.
+Defining key messages is vital for any business, but even more so when you’re starting-up.
+With a new brand and proposition, nobody knows who you are, what you do and how to describe you, particularly if your products and services involve cutting-edge technology.
 Without a clear and consistent ‘hymn sheet’ to explain what you’re all about, it’s harder to gain traction with customers, investors, partners, and attract the skills you need to grow.

 A good way of grasping why key messages are so important is to ask all your colleagues – on the spot – to give a one sentence descriptor of what your company does.
 If everybody gives a completely different answer, then you know you have work to do!
 Because, if you think about it, each one of those different versions is probably also being heard by your potential customers, investors and partners, via email, in meetings and in marketing materials.
 And each time that happens, you’re muddying the waters around your brand.